This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Attend an Information Session to explore areas of interest: Advising & Information Session webpage.

 - Determine which math and English courses to start with.

-- Request AP scores or transcripts from previous colleges.
+- Request Advanced Placement scores or transcripts from previous colleges.

 Up to 15 credits

-Meet with an academic or faculty advisor, or schedule an appointment with a faculty counselor if you are still undecided.
+Meet with a Student Success Coach or faculty advisor, or schedule an appointment with a counselor if you are still undecided.

 - Learn to use the class schedule and catalog to choose classes.